about this blog

 about me

-I’m an unoriginal techie located in San Francisco, currently in my early 30s.
-I accidentally started as a self-taught engineer after dropping out of a mostly failed attempt at preparation for law school.
-I started my work at Apple, then GitHub and a few other big names that would bore you.
-Because people generally tend to like me, I progressed through my career in vertical fashion, from engineering to recruiting because recruiters suck and I thought I’d be better, and I was before I moved on to program management then product management.
-I ended my career working for other people as an engineering leader but thanks to a confluence of events, a good idea, and too many STIs, I am now the founder of a Web3 startup called status.health focused on improving sexual wellness and reducing STI transmission rates.
+I’m a typical techie located in San Francisco currently in my early 30s and delightfully homosexual.
+I became a self-taught engineer after dropping out of a mostly failed attempt at preparation for law school because Apple recruited me from the stores to the big spaceship.
+After Apple, I got a job at GitHub (the best place I’ve worked) but left because Microsoft aquired them (for obvious reasons).
+What followed after GitHub was a few other big names that would bore you and some crypto companies that would cause you to eye-roll so I’ll spare you the details.
+Thanks to being raised by a social parent, people generally tend to like me.
+That means I progressed through my career in hocky stick fashion, from engineering, to recruiting, to program management then product management.
+I ended my career working for other people as an engineering leader but thanks to a confluence of events, a good idea, and too many STIs, I am now the founder of status.health which is focused on reducing STI transmission rates and healthprotocol.network which is the infrastrcutre that powers status.health and other health-based applications.